-If these tests indicate that you have sleep apnea, your medical provider will discuss your treatment options.
-There are several available options that may be right for you.
+If these tests indicate that you have sleep apnea, your medical provider will discuss your treatment options with you to find the one that may be right for you.

-Around 40 million Americans are currently experiencing tooth sensitivity, and most of us will have at least one episode of sensitive teeth during our lifetime.
+Around 40 million Americans are currently experiencing some type of tooth sensitivity, and most of us will have at least one episode of sensitive teeth during our lifetime.

-Unfortunately, sensitive teeth can cause significant problems, often triggering dull or sharp pain when you eat, drink or even brush your teeth.
-You may even find that sucking cold hair into your mouth makes your teeth hurt.
-Sometimes this pain dissipates as quickly as it starts, and sometimes it can last for several hours.
+Sensitive teeth can cause significant problems, often triggering dull or sharp pain when eating, drinking or brushing your teeth.
+You may even find that sucking cold air into your mouth makes your teeth hurt.
+Sometimes this pain dissipates as quickly as it starts, but sometimes it can last for several hours.

-Although tooth sensitivity is unpleasant, it is important to check with your dentist that there isn’t an underlying problem causing your pain.
-Decay and damage to your teeth can also trigger discomfort that is very similar in nature to tooth sensitivity, but these are problems that need to be addressed fairly quickly to prevent further complications from occurring.
+When tooth sensitivity occurs, it is important to check with your dentist to make sure that there isn’t an underlying problem causing your pain.
+Decay and damage to your teeth can trigger discomfort that is very similar in nature to tooth sensitivity and need to be addressed fairly quickly in order to prevent further complications from occurring.

 Worn tooth enamel, caused by aggressive brushing and using a hard-bristled toothbrush.

 Tooth erosion as a result of high levels of consumption of acidic foods and drinks.

 Leaking fillings and cracks in your teeth that expose the softer and more sensitive inner layers.

 Gum recession that has left some of the root of your tooth exposed.